Milnor invariants of string links, trivalent trees, and configuration space integrals: Examples in low degrees

 Thus in terms of configuration space integrals,

-where the terms $I_\Gamma$ above are the integrals over compactified configuration spaces associated to the diagrams $\Gamma=L,M,R,T$ as in \eqref{GeneralIntegral}: \footnote{Erratum to \cite{KoytcheffAGT2014} regarding signs: The minus signs above come from the correspondence between Lie orientations and ``integration orientations.''
-In \cite{KoytcheffAGT2014}, these minus signs were erroneously absent.
+where the terms $I_\Gamma$ above are the integrals over compactified configuration spaces associated to the diagrams $\Gamma=L,M,R,\tau$ as in \eqref{GeneralIntegral}: \footnote{Erratum to \cite{KoytcheffAGT2014}: The minus signs above come from the correspondence between Lie orientations and ``integration orientations.''
+In \cite{KoytcheffAGT2014}, these minus signs were missing.
 This was due to an erroneous identification of Lie orientations with integration orientations in the paragraph before Remark 3.1 of that paper.
-(However, all the signs in the two versions of the STU relation in that paper are correct, as are the calculated values of $W_{123}$ on the Lie-oriented diagrams.) }
+(The signs in the two versions of the STU relation in that paper are correct, as are the calculated values of $W_{123}$ on the Lie-oriented diagrams.) }

 From the geometry of configuration space integrals, it makes sense that this is the formula for the triple linking number.
-Namely, the configuration space captured schematically by $T$ -- four points in $\R^3$, three of which are constrained to lie on the three strands of the string link -- has three boundary components given by the free point colliding with the points on the link strands.
-There is no reason for the integral $I_T$ over these boundary components to vanish, so the integral is not necessarily an invariant.
+Namely, the configuration space captured schematically by $\tau$ -- four points in $\R^3$, three of which are constrained to lie on the three strands of the long link -- has three boundary components given by the free point colliding with the points on the link strands.
+There is no reason for the integral $I_\tau$ over these boundary components to vanish, so the integral is not necessarily an invariant.
 However, each of the spaces corresponding to diagrams $L$, $M$, and $R$ also has a boundary component given by the collision of two points on the same strand.
-The restrictions of the integrals $I_L$, $I_M$, and $I_R$ to those boundaries thus precisely cancel the three boundary contributions from $I_T$ in the sum above.
+The restrictions of the integrals $I_L$, $I_M$, and $I_R$ to those boundaries thus precisely cancel the three boundary contributions from $I_\tau$ in the sum above.